 Puzzled, the young boy looked at him and then asked, “Why were you doing so poorly when you got out of the cab?”

 Solomon wrote the book of Ecclesiastes to challenge God’s followers to live lives with meaning and purpose.
 “Whatever you do,” he wrote, “do well!”
-He very clearly and convincingly encourages us to enjoy life as a gift from God and to focus on doing our very best – always, If you are a whistler, whistle the best you can all of the time – not only during a “performance” in front of an audience.
-After all, we are all “performing” whatever we do before God our Creator.
-We are always on “stage” demonstrating our gratitude for the gifts He’s given us.
+He very clearly and convincingly encourages us to enjoy life as a gift from God and to focus on doing our very best - always.
+If you are a whistler, whistle the best you can all of the time - not only during a “performance” in front of an audience.
+After all, we are all “performing” everything we do before God, our Creator.
+We are always on “stage,” demonstrating our gratitude for the gifts He’s given us.

-We must always be aware of the fact that no matter where we are or what we are doing we are responsible to bring honor and glory to God.
-We must always “do well.”
+We must always be aware of the fact that no matter where we are or what we are doing, we are responsible for doing our best to bring honor and glory to God.

 Prayer: Lord of our lives, it is never what we have, but what we do with what You have given us.
-May we do our best with each of the gifts You have given us.
+May we do our best, always, with each of the gifts You have given us.
 In Jesus’ Name, Amen.